Single-spin code[1]

 Description

-Noise models that preserve the PI subspace are typically relevant to the case of a monolithic spin.
-They include collective rotations or decays.
-A continuous-time single-spin noise channel akin to the depolarizing channel is the Landau-Streater channel [1].
-A particular error basis of interest consists of the spherical tensors [2].
+For the \(SU(2)\) case, a continuous-time single-spin noise channel akin to the depolarizing channel is the Landau-Streater channel [3].
+A particular error basis of interest consists of the spherical tensors [4].

 When the physical Hilbert space is thought of a collective spin, logical gates for spin codes have the form \(U^{\otimes N}\), where \(U\) is a local rotation on the physical system.Cousins